-Determine the number of months in the delayed period (only within the C+1 period).
+- The number of months in the delayed period (only within the C+1 period) will be determined.

-Determine the number of ECTS credits that you had to complete for your bachelor or master at the start of the delayed period.
+- The number of ECTS credits that you had to complete for your bachelor or master at the start of the delayed period will be determined.
 The support is maximized to the time necessary to complete your course (based on a nominal study pace of 5 ECTS per month).

-Determine the number of ECTS credits completed in the recognisable delayed period.
+- The number of ECTS credits completed in the recognisable delayed period will be determined.
 This will be converted to months, assuming 5 EC per month.

 The force majeure allowance in months is: